valentina-kim11/choso-clone/README.md

 - Livewire components for browsing products, viewing details and managing the cart
 - Seller dashboard
 - Choso brand theme colours
+- Checkout purchases using the built-in Scoin wallet

 ## Setup on Codex